simevo/process-app/README.md

     monitor

+Looking at the filesystem:

+    adb shell
+    run-as com.simevo.processapp
+    ls -l /data/data/com.simevo.processapp

+Looking at a sqlite3 database; since the sqlite3 executable is not available on non-rooted, user builds, it is necessary to get it from the emulator **with the same ABI** as the device:

+    adb -e pull /system/xbin/sqlite3
+    adb -d push sqlite3 /mnt/sdcard/.
+    adb -d shell
+    cd /mnt/sdcard/.
+    chmod 777 sqlite3
+    run-as com.simevo.processapp
+    cd databases
+    cat /mnt/sdcard/sqlite3 > sqlite3
+    ls -l sqlite3
+    ./sqlite3 persistency.db

+Note: this does not seem to work ATM.

 ###iOS-specific tips:

-Build once with phonegap CLI, then open the process-app-local/platforms/ios/simevo process app.xcodeproj with XCode and follow the instructions here to debug the webview with Safari Remote Debugging: https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap
+Build once with phonegap CLI, then open the process-app-local/platforms/ios/simevo process app.xcodeproj with XCode and follow the instructions here to debug the webview with Safari Remote Debugging: https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap:
+"If you are doing iOS PhoneGap debugging and have the Safari Develop Menu enabled, you can access the currently active session through the built-in Safari Web Inspector.
+To activate, go to Develop -> (iPad || iPhone) Simulator (normally, the third menu item) and click the active session you want to connect to.
+Voila!"

 It is easy to loose the early console.log messages because the webkit session is not active and therefore not selectable in the Safari host before the debug session starts; to make sure you get everything, insert a breakpoint in process-app-local/platforms/ios/CordovaLib/Classes/CDVViewController.m in the method webViewDidFinishLoad, then the webkit session is active, you can select it in the Safari host and the web inspector will capture the entire log.